WiktoriaSamek/InformaticsPlugin/README.md

 3;352600;672800;199,61
 4;352700;672500;185,96
 ```
-and that the values in these columns are floating-point numbers.
+The input file should be formatted similar to the example provided above, with the column names in the first row and the corresponding values in subsequent rows.
+The values in the columns should be floating-point numbers.

+For any technical issues or further information, please refer to the plugin documentation or contact the plugin developers.